MicroStrategy/embedding-sdk-docs/docs/new-embedding-architecture/new-embedding-architecture.md

 ---
 title: The New Embedding Architecture
+description: If you want to gain better performance when embedding multiple separate visualizations, we recommend you use the new set of APIs.
 ---

 If you want to gain better performance when embedding multiple separate visualizations, we recommend you use the new set of APIs.
 To know how to use it, view the pages below: